-To set the channel, you must build the control register from its component parts.
+To set the point list, you must build the point from its component parts.
 It consists of the channel, the range, and the differential or single-ended control bit.
-The channel is in the upper nybble, the SE/DIFF bit is next, then the range value.
+The range is in the low 3 bits, the SE/DIFF bit is next, then the channel.
 From the table in the programming section, you can pick the range number for the desired range, and in most programs the channel number will come from a FOR loop.
-Assuming the channel number is in CH, the range is in RNG, and the SE/DIFF bit is in SEDIFF, you can build a control byte with:
+Assuming the channel number is in CH, the range is in RNG, and the SE/DIFF bit is in SEDIFF, you can build a control word with: